 Income Tax Payments

-Income Tax Self-Assessment payments due on the 31 July 2020 will be deferred until the 31 January 2021.
+Income Tax Self-Assessment payments on account due on the 31 July 2020 will be deferred until the 31 January 2021.
 This is an automatic offer with no applications required.
 No penalties or interest for late payment will be charged in the deferral period.

 Business Interruption Loan Scheme

-These should be available from Monday 23 March and are delivered by lenders that partner with the British Business Bank, including all the major banks.
+The government backed loans are delivered by lenders that partner with the British Business Bank, including all the major banks.
 The lender receives a guarantee of 80% of the loan amount from the government.